Juan Soto’s Net Worth: What Is the Baseball Player’s Salary Now?

-Juan Soto is making significant changes in Major League Baseball, reportedly agreeing to a historic $765 million, 15-year deal.
+Juan Soto is making significant changes in Major League Baseball, agreeing to a historic $765 million, 15-year deal with the New York Mets.
 This milestone follows his consistent success, including three consecutive All-Star Game appearances, each with a different team.
-At just 26 years old, Soto began his MLB career in 2018 with the Washington Nationals and has since played for the San Diego Padres and New York Yankees.
-According to reports, he is now heading to the New York Mets.
-The MLB’s official Instagram account confirmed the news, stating, “Mets, OF Juan Soto agree to 15-year deal, per multiple reports including MLB.com’s Mark Feinsand.”
+At just 26 years old, Soto began his MLB career in 2018 with the Washington Nationals and has since played for the San Diego Padres and the New York Yankees.

-As the year draws to a close, this groundbreaking contract further solidifies the athlete’s remarkable accomplishments.
+As the year draws to a close, Soto’s groundbreaking contract with the Mets further solidifies the athlete’s remarkable accomplishments.
 Read on to learn more about Juan Soto’s net worth, his sources of income, and highlights from his career in Major League Baseball.

 What Is Juan Soto’s Net Worth?